-Still, many Filipino households enjoy adding cheese to breakfast or merienda staples, like pairing the local kesong puti, a soft and creamy form of white cheese made of day-old unskimmed carabao milk, with pandesal.
-Though it’s a simple substitute for the more elaborate European cheeses, our love for our own kesong puti is proof that we have an innate appreciation for the savory aged dairy product; just walk through the long aisles of chillers in local supermarkets.
+Still, many Filipino households enjoy adding cheese to breakfast or merienda staples, like pairing the local kesong puti—a soft and creamy form of white cheese made from day-old unskimmed carabao milk—with pandesal.
+Though it’s a simple substitute for more elaborate European cheeses, our love for our own kesong puti is proof that we have an innate appreciation for the savory aged dairy product; just walk through the long aisles of chillers in local supermarkets.
 The ever-expanding shelf-space dedicated to different cheeses, albeit mostly imported, indicates that there is a growing market interested in buying a variety of flavors and textures.

 Rizal Dairy Farms

 Out to change the industry a little slice at a time are Swiss-born Jacqueline Haessig-Alleje and her husband Tony.
 They founded Rizal Dairy Farms in 1992 with the aim of simply producing high-quality milk for their children to consume.
 Later, the surplus of milk allowed the couple to expand their product line to include yogurt and a variety of cheeses, which they sold at weekend markets around Makati.
 “The thrust of Rizal Dairy was always our high-quality products, even from the start,” explains Haessig-Alleje.